Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 Additionally, beginning March 1, 2020, the DOL issued temporary relief for furnishing certain required notices and disclosures under Title I of ERISA, including COBRA notices.
 Although the relief was provided in response to the COVID-19 pandemic, the relief is not limited to delays caused by COVID-19.
 The relief will continue until 60 days after the announced end of the national emergency caused by the COVID-19 pandemic.
 However, employers are still required to act in good faith and furnish the notice as soon as administratively practicable under the circumstances.

 We haven't received a COBRA payment from a former employee.
 What do we do?

-At the end of the 30-day grace period, we recommend sending a letter to the last-known address of the COBRA participant reminding them that a premium payment is missing and that COBRA coverage will be terminated if not received shortly.
+Assuming the Outbreak Period is over, at the end of the 30-day grace period, we recommend sending a letter to the last-known address of the COBRA participant reminding them that a premium payment is missing and that COBRA coverage will be terminated if not received shortly.
 The new COBRA rules require that you send a notice of termination to the last-known address of the participant if you terminate the coverage for nonpayment of premiums.

 We've told employees to send COBRA payments to an address that no longer exists or no longer receives mail.
 What do we do?

 Go to the post office and fill out a business forwarding card or go to www.usps.com and change your address online.
 In light of this, you may want to extend grace periods to ensure coverage is not lost.
 However, any extensions of grace periods or waivers of COBRA deadlines beyond those provided during the COVID-19 Outbreak Period must be cleared with your insurer or stop loss carrier.

 What are our obligations under the HIPAA privacy rules if we are contacted by officials asking for emergency personal health information about one of our employees?